TechieGeekee/Aquaflow-pipeline-leak-detection-system/readme.md

 PRs welcome: open an issue with context, then submit a focused PR.

 ## Inspiration
-Aligned with the Ministry of Jal Shakti problem statement to equip Gram Panchayats with low-cost, digital O&M tooling for sustainable rural water supply.
+Aligned with the Ministry of Jal Shakti challenge to equip Gram Panchayats with low-cost, digital O&M tooling for sustainable rural water supply.